 - An alternative approach to PMBOK, in terms of learning the concepts.

-Now let us see the question of the topic, which is the best PMP book?
+Now let us see the question of the topic, which is the best PMP study guide?

 Is this answered?
 No, right!
 The reason is everyone’s interest and reading style is different from others.

-As I mentioned earlier, there are many PMP books available in the market.
-However I picked the top bestselling or popular books and provide my analysis with their detailed characteristics in the above post.
+As I mentioned earlier, there are many PMP study guides available in the market.
+However, I picked the top bestselling or popular books and provide my analysis with their detailed characteristics in the above post.

 I tried to explain about how each book is designed.
-Now as a reader, you think about your reading style, interest and make best judgement out of it and shortlist the best PMP book which suits your reading interest and style.
+Now as a reader, you think about your reading style, interest and make best judgement out of it and shortlist the best PMP study guide which suits your reading interest and style.

-Last but not least, reading PMBOK is not an optional thing while choosing any of these study guides.
+Finally, reading PMBOK 6th edition is not an optional thing while choosing any of these study guides.
 One need to study PMBOK along with any of these study guides to get the best out of it, not just to learn the project management concepts, but also to PASS THE PMP EXAM.

 By the way, which is the book you have picked for your PMP preparation?
 How are you preparing for the PMP exam?

-Please shout a comment, in case if you have any queries regarding this post or any other PMP topics.
+Please comment, in case if you have any queries regarding this post or any other PMP topics.
 I would be glad to help you.